Wire-Network/wire-docs/docs/getting-started/system-requirements.md

 ### Command Line Knowledge

-There are a variety of tools provided along with Wire core and CDT packages which requires you to have basic command line knowledge in order to interact with.
+There are a variety of tools provided along with Wire core and CDT packages which requires you to have a basic command line knowledge in order to interact with them.

 ### Development Tools